 In this course, software is needed for statistical analysis and simple resampling/simulation operations.
-We recommend one of these three options:
+We recommend one of these options:

 - Regular Excel (not Excel Starter) and Resampling Stats for Excel (must have Windows)